The best beaches in Madagascar

 Madagascar Airlines operates domestic flights from Antananarivo to Nosy Be.
 It's worth noting that flight prices can be on the higher side, and delays or last-minute cancellations are not uncommon.

-For a more adventurous journey, consider combining your stay on Nosy Be with a roundtrip covering Northern Madagascar.
-Our team at Roadtrip Africa provides 4x4 car rentals, allowing you to start your journey from Ankify (the ferry landing point from Nosy Be) at no additional cost.
+For a more adventurous journey, consider combining your stay on Nosy Be with a roadtrip covering Northern Madagascar.
+Our team at Roadtrip Africa provides 4x4 car rentals from Ivato, but against additional costs, you can start or end your trip from Ankify (the ferry landing point from Nosy Be).
 Ferries to mainland Ankify depart from Hell Ville harbour in Nosy Be and from little Nosy Komba, which is even closer to Ankify.
-At Nosy Be port, you will be greeted by pushy ticket salesmen, whose sole purpose is to hassle and inflate the price for carrying passports to the ticket counter.
+At Nosy Be port, you will be greeted by pushy ticket salesmen whose sole purpose is to hassle and inflate the price for carrying passports to the ticket counter.
 It is advisable to ignore these middlemen and buy the tickets yourself directly from the ticket counter.

 Ferries run multiple times a day and leave when full.
 You can also charter a smaller passenger boat.
 The lodge you are staying at in Nosy Koma or Nosy Be should be able to assist in case you like to book a faster passenger boat.